-Although they are well known for their strong mindedness, it should not be overlooked that they are physically small and delicate.
+Although they are well known for their strong-mindedness, it should not be overlooked that they are physically small and delicate.

 This means collars and choke chains stand a greater chance of damaging their delicate windpipe, especially when used inappropriately.

-Quick look: Top 5 Best Harnesses for Chihuahua in 2018
+Top 8 Best Harnesses for Chihuahua

 This gives you a safe way of keeping your dog under control.

-This is because when the dog pulls, the force of the tugging is spread over his entire chest, shoulders and back, rather than just the throat area.
+This is because when the dog pulls, the force of the tugging is spread over his entire chest, shoulders, and back, rather than just the throat area.

 One reason collars, especially choke collars, are popular with some owners, are because it restrains their dog around the throat, and encourages them to walk to heel.

-However, for a small chap like the Chihuahua it’s a very fine line between restraint and strangulation.
+However, for a small chap like the Chihuahua, it’s a very fine line between restraint and strangulation.

 The fine nature of the Chihuahua’s bones and the thinness of the cartilage in the trachea (windpipe) make them more vulnerable to damage.